ginogeorgiev/Unity-Prototyping-Toolkit/docs/M3 Options/Audio Options.md

-#### Audio Settings Manager
+#### Audio Data Manager

-The Audio Settings Manager is a Prefab and will make sure that changes to the [[Audio Data]] Variables via Inspector or ingame in the Audio Options are handled and manipulate the Audio Mixer.
+The Audio Data Manager is a Prefab and will make sure that changes to the [[Audio Data]] Variables via Inspector or ingame in the Audio Options are handled and manipulate the Audio Mixer.

 ---
 #### Audio Slider